skypilot-org/skypilot/docs/source/examples/interactive-development.rst

 Launch
 ------

-To launch a cluster with a cheap GPU for developemnt:
+To launch a cluster with a cheap GPU for development:

 .. code-block:: bash